 Synhelion can produce any type of carbon-neutral solar fuel: kerosene, gasoline, diesel, methanol, hydrogen, synthetic crude oil, and many more.
 Our sustainable fuels are compatible with conventional aircraft, ships, trucks, and cars.

 Our focus is on decarbonizing those transportation sectors, that are difficult to electrify, such as aviation and shipping.
 In road transport, electrification plays a key role in reducing CO2-emissions.
 However, studies show that there will be many remaining internal combustion engine vehicles around the world that will also need to be powered sustainably to meet net-zero emission targets by 2050.
 As a complementary solution to road electrification, Synhelion’s solar fuels can help achieve these targets.

 Below you will find answers to the questions we are most frequently asked by our community.

 Is there a chemical difference between solar fuels and conventional fuels?

 In principle, solar fuels are identical with conventional fuels.
-However, they contain less impurities, which means that they emit less noxious gases when they burn.
+However, they contain fewer impurities, which means they emit less noxious gases when burned.
 A win-win situation for the environment!

 What types of solar fuels can you produce?